Antimicrobial Paints for Healthcare: How They Keep Facilities Germ-Free

 Quaternary Ammonium Compounds

-Some paints incorporate quaternary ammonium compounds, also known as “quats.”
-These positively charged molecules attack the negatively charged parts of cell membranes, damaging the cells.
-Quats are effective against a wide range of bacteria, viruses, and fungi.
-The compounds continue to leach out from the dried paint film to kill microbes on contact.
+Some paints incorporate quaternary ammonium compounds (“quats”).
+These positively charged molecules target negatively charged components of cell membranes, compromising the cell.
+Quats can remain active within the dried film to help control microbes on contact.

 Encapsulation